 FAQ

-This section was created in response to all the email questions I get, asking about how to get professionally published, whether manga or otherwise.
+This frequently-asked questions section was created in response to all the email questions I get, asking about how to get professionally published, whether manga or otherwise.
 I’m always happy to answer these questions, except that after a while, alot of common ones keep popping up, and I thought it would be a better idea to create an FAQ page where these questions and answers can be referenced.

 This FAQ section used to relate mostly to my first publisher TOKYOPOP, but things have changed significantly as of early 2011, and TOKYOPOP no longer has a publishing department.
 I have since re-written the FAQ, but still I can only tell you of my personal experiences with working in the manga/comics industry, and hopefully answer any other questions that relate to drawing manga/comics as well.
 Naturally, not every question can be answered, for contract reasons or whatever, so if I say I can’t answer it, then I’m afraid I can’t answer it.
 Apart from that, it’s all good.